kescardoso/kescardoso/README.md

 <img src="https://github.com/kescardoso/kescardoso/blob/master/images/header.png" alt="Kesia Cardoso - Command Line Bottisatva: enlightening tiny pixels for a greater purpose - Full-Stack software developer, FinTech and Blockchain enthusiast.
 Cryptocurrency Tweets at @kescardoso.">

-🔭 **I’m currently working on:** improving my UX design skills, planning a cryptocurrency investment teaching program for women, finding UFOs, and how to cook plant-based chiken soaps.
+🔭 **I’m currently working on:** improving my UX design skills, planning a cryptocurrency education program for women, finding UFOs, and how to cook plant-based chicken soaps.

 👯 **I’m looking to collaborate on:** An awesome Fintech and/or Blockchain project, start-up or company.